-The following sample program uses some generally unsafe coding tricks to get the addresses of segments for text, stack, library DSO and mapped data.
-It demonstrates the use of mmap() with /dev/zero, with default and with absolute segment addresses.
+The sample program in Example A-7 uses some generally unsafe coding tricks to get the addresses of segments for text, stack, library DSO and mapped data.
+It demonstrates the use of mmap() with /dev/zero, for default and absolute segment addresses.